Gillian Clark (badminton)

 Gillian Margaret Clark MBE (born 2 September 1961) is an English badminton commentator and former badminton player who specialized in doubles.

-Badminton career
+Career

+Clark was awarded Distinguished Service Award by the International Badminton Federation in 1995.

 World Championships

 Clark won two bronze medals at the World Championships a decade apart; for women's doubles in 1983, and for mixed doubles in 1993.

 Olympic Games

 Clark competed in badminton at the 1992 Summer Olympics in women's doubles with Julie Bradbury.
 In the first round they defeated Erma Sulistianingsih and Rosiana Tendean of Indonesia and in the second round Katrin Schmidt and Kerstin Ubben of Germany.
 In the quarterfinals they were beaten by the eventual gold medalists, Hwang Hye-young and Chung So-young of Korea, 5–15, 5–15.

 All England Championship

 She reached the finals of the prestigious All England Open Championships; in the 1985 mixed doubles with Thomas Kihlström, the 1990 doubles with Gillian Gowers and 1994 the mixed with Chris Hunt.